conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/cross-compilation.md

 ## Emulator use

 Many of the aforementioned limitations can be overcome by using an emulator.
+Conda-forge supports two kinds of emulation: full-system emulation and userspace emulation.
+The former is covered in [Emulated builds](/docs/maintainer/knowledge_base/#emulated-builds), but it is generally discouraged because it is substantially slower (roughly 5x-6x longer runtime) than cross-compiling.
+On the other hand, the latter can be successfully combined with cross-compilation to limit its overhead.

-The conda-forge CI setups usually provide one on Linux, using `qemu-user`.
-The path to the emulator is provided in the `CROSSCOMPILING_EMULATOR` variable.
+The conda-forge CI setups provide userspace emulation support on Linux, using `qemu-user`.
+The path to the emulator is then provided in the `CROSSCOMPILING_EMULATOR` variable.
 However, usually there is no need to use it directly, as `binfmt_misc` permits executing non-native executables directly.

+This could eliminate the need to build executables for the build platform, as the executables built for the host platform can be run in CI.
+This is useful if the executable queries some information about the system it runs on.
+However, if the executable does not query system information, or if the build system and the host system are sufficiently similar for the queries run, it's advisable to build the executable for the build platform, and for two reasons:

+1. Userspace emulation is not available on all platforms.
+At the moment, it is limited to Linux targets, so for example emulation cannot be used while cross-compiling from `osx-64` to `osx-arm64`.
+2. Enabling userspace emulation requires superuser privileges, which may make it harder for users to build the package locally, in particular to build the build process.

-That said, there is no guarantee that an emulator will actually be available.
-Therefore, it is important that the recipe can be built successfully without an emulator.
-Parts such as tests can require an emulator, but they must be guarded accordingly, and run only for native builds or when `CROSSCOMPILING_EMULATOR` is not empty.
+Parts of the recipe such as tests can require an emulator, but they must be guarded accordingly, and run only for native builds or when `CROSSCOMPILING_EMULATOR` is not empty.

-Furthermore, the emulator introduces an overhead for running binaries, and does not guarantee 100% correctness for all cases.
-Therefore, whenever it makes sense, binaries built for the build platform should be preferred.
-To ensure correct test results, unittests should be compiled for the host platform and run via the emulator.
-However, helpers that don't influence the test results directly can be built for the build platform instead.

 ## Toolchain setup